Alb-O/kakoune-acp/README.md

 The `prompt` subcommand collects the agent's streamed updates, renders them into a human friendly transcript, and can optionally emit Kakoune commands (`--output kak-commands`) or send them directly back to the editor (`--send-to-kak`).
 When invoked from `%sh{}` the current `kak_session` and `kak_client` environment variables are honoured automatically.

+Prompts can come from `--prompt`, `--prompt-file`, or piped standard input.
+When stdin is interactive, the command now reminds you to specify one of those sources instead of waiting indefinitely.
+You can repeat `--context` or `--context-file` to attach additional snippets that help the agent answer your request.

 ### 3. Inspect or stop the daemon

 ```bash